 Despite popular opinion that snake bites happen out in the bush, the RFDS recorded that 57% of snake bites actually occur near houses, not in the bush.
 Half of all bites occurred while people were out walking, with gardening and trying to catch a snake the most common other scenarios.

 Snakes will often be close to farmhouses and buildings in search of water or mice.
-Maintaining a clean yard area including keeping water sources located in set areas, removing attractions for rodents and maintaining vegetation levels will help lessen the attractions for snakes.
+Maintaining a clean yard area including keeping water sources located in set areas, removing attractions for rodents and maintaining vegetation levels will help lessen the attraction for snakes.
 This type of yard maintenance also reduces fire fuel loads in peak fire seasons.

 More than 90% of snakebites happen on the upper or lower limbs, so ensuring you have adequate personal protective equipment (PPE) can provide protection when the correct footwear, long pants and sleeves and gloves are used while working outside.